-How Sherwin Williams Paint Colors Led to a First-Place WF-VISION Magazine Design Award
+How Sherwin Williams Paint Colors Led to a First-Place International VISION Magazine Design Award

-She was right.
-Along with two second-place wins for other projects, Keely took home a first-place win for her work on this design.
-Here, she shares three factors she believes set her apart in the competition.
+She was right in her thinking.
+Along with two second-place wins for other projects, Keely landed a first-place win for this design.
+Let’s look at three factors she believes set her design apart.

-2. Sherwin Williams Paint: The Unsung Hero of the Design
+2. Sherwin Williams Paint: A Major Hero of the Design

-For the rods to coordinate with the rest of the design, the right paint was necessary.
-Keely sourced the Sherwin Williams paint color “Aquarium (SW6767)” to match the rods perfectly with the teal drapery fabric the client loved.
-That single design decision elevated the space – and the rods themselves – to a higher level than would have otherwise been possible.
+For the rods to work with the rest of the design, the right paint was necessary.
+Keely chose the Sherwin Williams paint color “Aquarium (SW6767)” to match the color of the rods perfectly to the teal drapery fabric the client adored.
+That one design decision elevated the space – and the rods themselves – to a higher level than would have otherwise been achievable.

-Keely did not stop there with Sherwin Williams paint colors, however.
-She also used their colors “Extra White (SW7006)” and “Spa (SW6765)” to paint the hand-sanded wooden beams and upper accent wall respectively.
-The cool-yet-bright paint choices helped to create a fun energy in the room.
+Keely continued her use of Sherwin Williams paint colors throughout the rest of the space.
+She chose the colors “Extra White (SW7006)” for the hand-sanded wooden beams and “Spa (SW6765)” to paint the upper accent wall.
+The cool-yet-bright paint choices helped to create a vibrant energy in the room.

-Keely is known for her detail-oriented designs, and this one was no different.
-She carefully selected everything in the space including the matching rose cording on the roman shade and drapery edge.
+Keely is known for her detail-oriented approach, and this design was no different.
+She meticulously selected everything in the room including the matching rose cording on the roman shade and drapery edge.
 She also repurposed a piece of architectural art as a grate on the supply cabinet door.
-Nothing, right down to the opacity of the paint on the wood beams, escaped her scrutiny.

-For Keely, the combination of Sherwin Williams paint, a keen eye for unique hardware, and close attention to detail made all the difference with this project.
+For Keely, the combination of Sherwin Williams paint colors, a keen eye for unusual hardware, and her detail-oriented nature made all the difference with this project.
 Her design shows that even an object with humble beginnings can become a show-stopping centerpiece worthy of international recognition.